+Key messages

-Key messages - The new management team was cohesive and working well together, focusing on improved outcomes for customers. - Costumers' views and rights to take risks were promoted by staff and central to service delivery. - Customers were well cared for by staff who respected their views and understood the importance of promoting independence. - Some of the shared areas within the care home were grubby and needed better maintained. - There needed to be more robust systems in place to ensure infection prevention and control guidance was being implemented in the care home environment. - There needed to be more focus on ensuring staff were following infection, prevention and control guidance when attending to customers' needs. - Recording of "as required" medications needed to improve.
+- The new management team was cohesive and working well together, focusing on improved outcomes for customers. - Costumers' views and rights to take risks were promoted by staff and central to service delivery. - Customers were well cared for by staff who respected their views and understood the importance of promoting independence. - There needed to be more focus on ensuring staff were following infection, prevention and control guidance when attending to customers needs. - Recording of "as required" medications needed to improve.